digidem/osm-p2p-syncfile/README.md

 Event fired once the syncfile has been found, and the p2p database extracted to `tmpdir`.
 At this point the following APIs can be safely used.

+### syncfile.on('error', fn)

+Event fired if setup of the syncfile fails.
+An error `err` is included.

 ### var ms = syncfile.replicateMedia()

 Returns a duplex replication stream for media.
+Compatible with [blob-store-replication-stream](https://github.com/noffle/blob-store-replication-stream).

 ### var ps = syncfile.replicateDatabase()

 Returns a duplex replication stream for the database.
+Compatible with an [osm-p2p-db](https://github.com/digidem/osm-p2p-db) replication stream.

 ### syncfile.close(cb)